johnanvik/devops-colouring/Sprint 1/Admin.md

 You are a systems administrator for a children's colouring drawing company.

 # What You Do
-- Create development and testing environments.
 - Deploy release packages to production.

 # Actions This Sprint
 ## Setup and Sprint Execution
-1. Monitor the System Admin board for issues with a "Enviroment Creation" status.
-    - Create a GitHub view with:
-        - Status: \<Value of "Environment">
-        - Assignee: \<Developer or Tester GitHub id>
 1. Monitor the System Admin board for issues with a "Deployment" status.
     - If not in a code freeze:
         - Set status of issue to "Production"